 If you don't believe me, consider what the folks at Car Talk on PBS, have to say about this type of product.

-As of October 2011, various electronic devices purporting to provide corrosion control for cars are marketed under these trademarked names.
+As of February 2017, various electronic devices purporting to provide corrosion control for cars are marketed under these product names.

 I am disappointed to report that Canadian Tire sells the CounterAct System Product # 47-7905-6